thatlarrypearson/telemetry-obd/README.md

 PS C:\Users\human\src\telemetry-obd>
 ```

 The OBD Logger program defaults to using the ```"default.ini"``` configuration file.
 This file, included in the software distribution under ```"config/default.ini"``` contains all the known OBD commands.
 Because of the wide variations in supported command sets by manufacturer, model, trim level and year made, it is difficult to know what OBD commands a specific car will respond to.
 Additionally, manufacturers don't typically publish lists of valid OBD commands for each vehicle sold.
-This try them all method seems to be the only approach to identifying which OBD commands a specific vehicle will respond to.
+This "try-them-all" method seems to be the only approach to identifying which OBD commands a specific vehicle will respond to.

 Once all the possible known OBD commands have been tried, it becomes possible to create a list of valid known commands to be used in the creation of a vehicle specific configuration file.
 The OBD Logger software was written to automatically choose configuration files appropriately named ```"<VIN>.ini"``` by default.
 If the ```"<VIN>.ini"``` isn't available, then the other default, ```"default.ini"```, is chosen by default.